 The Central Statistics Office (CSO) quarterly reports monitor housing completions.
 The information is also broken up by Eircode for spatial locations and for each Local Authority.
 As required under the Housing Supply Guidelines discussed below, the CSO data forms the benchmark for constructed units and guides the formation of this Core Strategy.
-Figure 5 illustrates how completed units have increased between

-2017 and Q3 2021 with 6,554 units constructed over that period.
-Between 2017 and Q3 2021 inclusive, as construction activity recovered after the economic crash, an average of 1,311 units were completed a year.
-The years 2018-2020 as development picked up before the impact of Covid, reached an average of 1,644 units a year.
+Figure 5 illustrates how completed units have increased between 2017 and 2020 with 5,914 units constructed over that period.
+Between 2017 and 2020 inclusive, as construction activity recovered after the economic crash, an average of 1,478 units were completed a year.
+The most recent years (2018 - 2020) reached an average of 1,644 units a year.

-Figure 5: Constructed Units in SDCC and Cumulative Total 2011 - Q3 2021, Source: CSO, NDQ06
+Figure 5: Constructed Units in SDCC and Cumulative Total 2011 - 2020, Source: CSO, NDQ06

-In Quarter 3 of 2021, there was planning permission in SDCC for 12,445 units which were either under construction or permitted and not commenced across normal (99 units and less) and Strategic Housing Development applications (more than 99 units).
+In Quarter 3 of 2020, there was planning permission in SDCC for 11,448 units which were either under construction or permitted and not commenced across normal (99 units and less) and Strategic Housing Development applications (more than 99 units).

-Strategic Housing Developments (SHDs) comprise a total of 66% of the total units with permission.
-A significant quantum was granted since Q4 2019 with the final SHDs still in the process at the same time as large scale residential development (LSRD) commences in its place.
+Strategic Housing Developments (SHDs) comprise a total of 54% of the total units with permission A significant quantum was granted since Q4 2019 with on-going pre-planning for further units.

-In terms of deliverability, between commencement of the SHD process in 2017 and Q3 2021, 23% of the permitted SHD units have either commenced construction or have been built.
-Delivery of these 100 plus unit developments in South Dublin County has generally occurred along the periphery of the County (Citywest / Fortunestown) and established areas (Rathfarnham) but not in the regeneration lands which account for 30% of all SHDs permitted in the County.
-The deliverability of SHDs / LRDs, especially within key growth areas, will form part of the Core Strategy monitoring process.

-Figure 6 illustrates the historical trend of planning permissions since 2016 up to Q3 2021.
+In terms of deliverability, between commencement of the SHD process in 2017 and Q3 2020, 11% of the permitted SHD units have either commenced construction or have been built.
+Delivery of these 100 plus unit developments in South Dublin County has generally occurred along the periphery of the County (Citywest/Fortunestown) and established areas (Rathfarnham) but not in the regeneration lands which account for 30% of all SHDs permitted in the County.
+The deliverability of SHDs, especially within key growth areas, will form part of the Core Strategy monitoring process.
+Figure 6 illustrates the historical trend of planning permissions since 2016 up to Q3 2020.
 The graph shows how SHDs have increased the total quantum of planning permissions within the County.

-Figure 6: Quantum of Planning Permissions (Units) within South Dublin (Source: HTF Series 2016 - Q3 2021)
+Figure 6: Quantum of Planning Permissions within South Dublin (Source: HTF Series 2016 - 2020)

 Figure 7 below illustrates the number of sites with extant planning permission and of these, the quantum which are under construction per quarter since 2016 in South Dublin.
-The average trend indicates that less than half (circa 46%) of all sites with planning have commenced development.
-This could reflect a range of factors including market forces, permission sought to increase land value for re-sale, issues with sourcing the appropriate level of funding to commence construction, capacity of construction industry, and so on.
-While COVID-19 has influenced this gap in terms of commencements and the gap remains significant, there are signs of a slight increase in commencements towards mid 2021.
-This will continue to be monitored.
+The average trend indicates that half of sites (51%) with planning have not commenced.
+This could reflect a range of factors including market forces, permission sought to increase land value for re-sale, issues with sourcing the appropriate level of funding to commence construction, capacity of construction industry, etc. While COVID-19 has influenced this gap in terms of commencements, the trend of planning permissions relative to active sites (see linear lines in Fig. 7) was continuing to diverge by the end of 2020.

-Figure 7: Construction Activity of Residential Sites in South Dublin County (Source: HTF Series 2016 - Q3 2021)
+Figure 7: Construction Activity of Residential Sites in South Dublin County (Source: HTF Series 2016 - 2020)